Political Science (POLIT)

 An exploration of the development and proliferation of weapons of mass destruction and their use and potential use by nation states, extremist groups, and/or wayward individuals.
 Weapons categories explored include: biological, chemical, nuclear, radiological, cyber, and future threats.
 (Formerly 3700:518)

-POLIT:519 Homeland Security Policy and Process (3 Credits)
+POLIT 519 Homeland Security Policy and Process (3 Units)

 The course will explore the concept of homeland security, the complexity of homeland security and disaster policy in a federal system, threats to homeland security, and the challenges to effective homeland security and disaster policy in the United States.
 (Formerly 3700:519)

-POLIT:522 Understanding Racial & Gender Conflicts (3 Credits)
+POLIT 522 Understanding Racial & Gender Conflicts (3 Units)

 This is the core course the Certificates in Racial and Gender Conflict, providing students with an opportunity to intensively examine racial and gender conflict.
 (Formerly 3700:522)